 - Particle Accelerator.
 A charged particle of mass M with charge -Q is accelerated in the uniform field E between two parallel charged plates whose separation is D as shown in the figure on the right.
-The charged particle is accelerated from an initial speed \mathbf{v}0 near the negative plate and passes through a tiny hole in the positive plate. - Derive the formula for the electric field E to accelerate the charged particle to a fraction f of the speed of light c.
-Express E in terms of M, Q, \mathbf{D} , f, \mathbf{c} and \mathbf{v}0 . - (a) Using the Coulomb force and kinematic equations.
+The charged particle is accelerated from an initial speed v0 near the negative plate and passes through a tiny hole in the positive plate as shown in the figure right. - Derive the formula for the electric field E to accelerate the charged particle to a fraction f of the speed of light c.
+Express E in terms of M, Q, D, f, c and v0. - (a) Using the Coulomb force and kinematic equations.
 (8 points) - (b) Using the work-kinetic energy theorem.
 (8 points) - (c) Using the formula above, evaluate the strength of the electric field E to accelerate an electron from 0.1% of the speed of light to 90% of the speed of light.
 You need to look up the relevant constants, such as mass of the electron, charge of the electron and the speed of light.
-(5 points) - Due beginning of the class Monday, June 18
+(5 points) - Please do NOT copy but have your own handwritten answer! - Due beginning of the class Monday, June 17